equalitie/ouinet/doc/arch-drafts/http-roll-sigs-1.md

 This signature is provided so that the partial response (head an body) can still be useful if the connection is interrupted later on.

-The injector then sends data blocks of the size specified above (the last one may be smaller), each of them followed by a **data block signature** bound to its own data, previous blocks' data, and injection.
+The injector then sends data blocks of the size specified above (the last one may be smaller), each of them followed by a **data block signature** bound to its injection, offset, previous blocks' data, and its own data.
 The client need not check the signatures but it can save them to provide them to other clients in case the connection to the injector is interrupted.

 When all data blocks have been sent to the client, the injector sends additional headers to build the **final response head** including: